 |

-Sand, the producer of the show, said that everyone is excited to bring the production back to Chalmette.
+Lemoine, the director of the show, said that everyone is excited to bring the production back to Chalmette.

-Sand, the producer of the show, said that everyone is excited to bring the production back to Chalmette.
+Lemoine, the director of the show, said that everyone is excited to bring the production back to Chalmette.

 The show appeals to audiences of all ages and has also received critical acclaim.
 Al Shea of WYES television's "Steppin' Out," reported